Mobile phone subscriptions in The Netherlands: an Expat Guide

 Roam like at home

 If you're an EU-citizen, you can use the 'Roam like at home' rule.
 Maybe you've already heard of it.
 In short, it means that you can use your current mobile phone plan anywhere in EU-countries without having extra costs.
 Going on a long holiday to Greece?
 Use your existing data plan.
 Going on a work trip to Spain?
 Use your data plan!

 The big pro of using Roam like at home is that you can call your family and friends still living in your home country.
 If you choose a Dutch mobile subscription, you have to pay extra if you want to make a call to a country abroad - even if it's an EU-country.

 On the other hand: using your existing phone plan doesn't allow you to call Dutch phone numbers without extra costs.
-And the Dutch can't call you unless they want to be international fees for each call.
+And the Dutch can't call you unless they want to get international fees for each call.
 Of course, there are still solutions like Skype, FaceTime or Google Hangouts.
 Just make sure you think about your phone usage priorities!

 When using Roam like at home, you should still pay attention to your data and calling limits.
 If you exceed those limits, you can still end up paying more than you intended to.
 And of course, like all things: there are exceptions to the rule.